grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/wikia-pull/README.md

 - `searchResults.ts` — Prints raw search result metadata.
 - `getArticles.ts` — Fetches and prints a single enriched article from search results.
 \- `allItems.ts` — Enumerates or streams all pages; handy for building RAG datasets.
+\- `articleCount.ts` — Prints the exact number of articles via site statistics.
+\- `streamToFiles.ts` — Streams enriched articles and writes each to a text file.

 ### RAG-oriented enumeration example